BenjaminGuinet/Genomes_to_MSA/README.md

 ## Description

-This tool converts a list of genome files into a Multiple Sequence Alignment (MSA) file aligned with the Sibeliaz tool, ready for phylogenetic analysis.
+This script converts a list of genome files into a Multiple Sequence Alignment (MSA) file aligned with the Sibeliaz tool, ready for phylogenetic analysis.
 It also includes an option to generate a RapidNJ tree.

 ## Usage Example